meeplemaker/idl4-cc-rpi-install/README.md

     node-red-stop

-To have access to the Node-RED-log type
+To have access to the Node-RED's log type

     node-red-log

 You can also start the Node-RED service on the Raspberry Pi OS Desktop by selecting the Menu -> Programming -> Node-RED menu option.
-It will open up the Node-RED-log as well.
+It will open up Node-RED's log as well.

 To autostart Node-RED when we boot the Raspberry Pi we have to enable it using **systemctl**